 - Conditions change daily so be sure to call first since some farms get picked out early in the season or may be closed due to weather.

 - There is very little shade in the fields, so don't forget sunscreen and hats.

 - Leave the stroller at home and wear your baby in a carrier instead.

 - Ask staff at the market how to identify ripe fruit and instruct children to only pick berries that are ready.

-- Fields can be muddy places, so wear appropriate shoes and clothing you don't mind getting dirty.
+- Fields can be muddy places, so wear appropriate shoes and clothing you don't mind getting dirty or stained.

 - Many farms don't allow food in the fields.